krzentner/language-world/data/gpt-3.5-turbo/chain_md/peg-insert-side-3.md

-The robot should perform the following steps to reliably insert the peg into the hole from the side:
+To grab the peg and insert it into the hole from the side reliably, the robot should perform the following steps:

+    Steps: 1.
+Position the gripper to the side of the peg and slightly above it
+           2. Open the gripper and lower it to grab the peg
+           3. Lift the gripper with the peg and move it towards the hole
+           4. Rotate the gripper to align the peg with the hole
+           5. Lower the gripper with the peg into the hole until it's fully inserted
+           6. Release the gripper and move it away from the peg

+    First, we need to position the gripper to the side of the peg and slightly above it, so we can pick it up.
-- Put the gripper above the peg
+    - When the robot's gripper is not near the peg, the robot should position the gripper to the side and above the peg.
+    Once the gripper is positioned correctly, we need to open the gripper and lower it to grab the peg.
+    - When the robot's gripper is in position and is closed, the robot should open the gripper and lower it to grab the peg.
+    Now that the gripper has a hold of the peg, we need to lift it and move it towards the hole.
+    - When the robot's gripper is holding the peg, the robot should lift the gripper and move it towards the hole.
+    Once we are close to the hole, we need to rotate the gripper to align the peg with the hole.
-- Grab the peg with the gripper
+    - When the robot's gripper is near the hole, the robot should rotate the gripper to align the peg with the hole.
+    We can now lower the gripper with the peg into the hole until it's fully inserted.
-- Line the peg up with the hole
+    - When the gripper and the peg is aligned with the hole, the robot should lower the gripper with the peg into the hole until it's fully inserted.
+    Finally, we can release the gripper and move it away from the peg.
-- Slide the peg sideways into the hole
+    - When the peg is fully inserted into the hole, the robot should release the gripper and move it away from the peg.

-If the robot's gripper is not vertically aligned with the peg, the first step should be to put the gripper above the peg.
-Once the gripper is above the peg, the robot should grab the peg with the gripper.
-If the peg is not horizontally aligned with the hole, the robot should line up the peg with the hole.
-Finally, the robot should slide the peg sideways into the hole.
-If the peg becomes left of the gripper, the robot should go back to putting the gripper above the peg.
-Because the peg is a long object, the robot should check if the gripper is lined up with it from the front instead of around it.